Environmental “Ed Shed”

 |2018 Project Partners:||Eco-Schools, Environmental Science Department at LaGuardia Community College, Friends of Bushwick Inlet Park, Newtown Creek Alliance, NYCH20|

-- Educated 845 community members at 48 events about marine sciences and aquatic conditions specific to Newtown Creek and the East River
+- In 2015, educated 845 community members at 48 events about marine sciences and aquatic conditions specific to Newtown Creek and the East River

 - Involved 15 different local community groups and education institutions in the education of Greenpoint residents about their waterways